cdl-mint/smartroom-usecase/smartroom-api/README.md

 ## Description of individual Docker containers
 The services included in this docker container system are the following.
 The stated ports are preconfigured and can be changed in the docker configurations.
+- fastAPI on default port 8001
+- timescaledb on default port 5432
+- grafana on default port 3001
+- pgAdmin on default port 5051
+- subscriber with no exposed port

+A detailed description and relevant files can be found in the ```Installation and Deployment``` section.

 ## Installation and Deployment
 In order to install and start the API, you have to perform the following two steps: